Guide to Work, Study, Travel and Living Abroad

 Another tip: always keep some form of identification like a passport or a driver’s license with you that shows your date of birth.
 You never know when and where a bargain is waiting for you.
 Finally, verify all published rates and schedules before you assume they’re valid.

 Once upon a time, train travel was the cheapest way to get from city to city in Europe.
-Now there are a plethora of airlines offering extremely good rates, often far better than traveling by the excellent train systems with discounts for seniors (which are also an option to go to smaller towns).
+Now, there are a plethora of airlines offering excellent rates, often far better than traveling by the comfortable and excellent trains with discounts for seniors (which are also a great option to visit smaller towns).
+See A Guide to Budget Airlines in Europe for more detailed information on why air travel in Europe is now relatively cheap.

-British Airways has flights going all over the globe and many different packages.
+British Airways offers budget flights for seniors going all over the globe.